agrafix/homepage/_posts/2016-05-27-parser-combinators.md

        else (txt, Left $ T.pack $ "Expected " ++ show t)
 {% endhighlight %}

 To implement parsers for `Int` and `Double` we will cheat a little and use the `read :: Read a => String -> a` function from base.
-Usually I'd go for the `readMay :: Read a => String -> Maybe a` from the [safe][hackage-safe] package, but thanks to our already defined parser combinators we can be quite sure that our `read` will not crash at runtime:
+Usually I'd go for `readMay :: Read a => String -> Maybe a` from the [safe][hackage-safe] package, but thanks to our already defined parser combinators we can be quite sure that our `read` will not crash at runtime:

 {% highlight haskell %}
 numStarter :: Parser T.Text